Email: sales@gmw.com Telephone: USA +650-802-8292 Advanced Search

 I can now describe the length of the arrow, or the strength of the magnetic field, in terms of the x and y components.
 Using the Pythagorean Theorem:

 Now imagine that there exists a third direction, so that the arrow, B can be pointing out of (or into) the plane of the page.
-There is now a third compnent, namely Bz, which in our example is the length of the component stretching from the page outward to the tip of the arrow.
+There is now a third component, namely Bz, which in our example is the length of the component stretching from the page outward to the tip of the arrow.

 Formula